QuidLabs/Moulinette/README.md

 to `mint`: 8 per year times
 [43 days](https://bit.ly/3q4tShS), "yesterday's price

-is *not* today's," 46% avg ROI,
+is *not* today's," 46% avg ROI
-not accounting for liabilities...
+(before accounting liabilities);
 the receivables are collateral
 for future cash flow from ETH
 getting deployed into UniV3,

-fees retained to capitalise QD,
+fees retained to capitalise QD...
 as well as sUSDe yield (Morpho
 boosted), **gradated** liquidations
 from longs, and deductibles of